 Serving ideas for roast butternut squash soup recipe

-When serving this creamy soup with your toppings, consider making one of these dishes to serve alongside it:
+When serving this butternut soup with garnishes, consider making one of these dishes to serve alongside it:

 - Bread.
 Whether you make toasted bread with garlic butter, a simple baguette, or even just some soft dinner rolls, having some bread to soak up this rich squash soup is key.
 Try making these honey and brown butter rolls to take it up a notch!

 - Grilled cheese sandwich.
-A crispy, melted cheesy sandwich is the perfect pairing with this roasted butternut squash soup recipe.
+A crispy, melted cheesy sandwich is the perfect pairing with this roast butternut squash soup recipe.
 Alternate dipping the sandwich and eating spoonfuls of soup until both are gone!

 - Chicken.
 This prosciutto-wrapped chicken breast recipe is my go-to when I’m serving butternut squash soup.
 The saltiness of the prosciutto compliments the sweetness of the soup perfectly.